codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did Yoda say when he saw himself in 4K?
-"HDMI"
+I burned 2000 calories today, I left my food in the oven for too long.

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Active Department
+ 1. Kylobyte
- 2. Active Directory
+ 2. Kilobyte
- 3. Automated Database
+ 3. Kelobyte
- 4. Alternative Drive
+ 4. Kibibyte

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Kibibyte
 </details>